 - Clinical Documentation: During these 4 days, students learn proper case management and documentation skills when working with the symptoms of disease.
 Students will observe a live consultation.

-- Making Herbal Medicines: During these 4 days, student will learn how to formulate churnas, teas, and other means of herbal formula delivery for thier clients specific clinical needs.
-This hands on experience takes the academic information learned in the CAS Part 1 program and allows students to learn how to manifest these in a practical way.
+- Making Herbal Medicines: During these 4 days, students will learn how to formulate churnas, teas, and other means of herbal formula delivery for their client’s specific clinical needs.
+This hands-on experience takes the academic information learned in the CAS Part 1 program and allows students to learn how to manifest these in a practical way.

 Each class is two days in length.

 - Module 1: One day is spent on learning how to design panchakarma programs.
 The second day takes students deeper into an exploration of how to become successful after graduation.
 This program is called The Yoga of Success.

 - Modules 2-5: Case presentations and Advanced Clinical Study